South Korea insurance – quick facts

 The cover you need

 One of Asia’s most affluent nations, South Korea offers a wealth of opportunities, experiences and landscapes.
-Be warned that tensions with North Korea can lead to border clashes and occasionally political demonstrations can become violent.
+Though welcoming and peaceful, a central concern for visitors here is the historically unpredictable security situation with North Korea.
 Make sure that you have the right South Korea insurance in place before visiting or doing business in this fascinating country.

 From leading edge technology to ancient temples and tombs, this is a country of incredible contrasts.
 The high energy of Seoul is infectious and exciting; in rural areas, time stands still.

-Relations between North and South Korea remain tense and the situation can worsen as it did 2010 following North Korean missile tests and the sinking of a South Korean naval ship.
+Though improved during 2018, relations between North and South Korea still have the potential to deteriorate quickly.
+Keep updated with the situation and follow local advice.
 Nationwide civil emergency exercises take place eight times a year on the 15th day of the month – sirens sound, transport is stopped and you may be asked to shelter in basements or metro stations.

 Although the crime rate against foreigners is generally low, pickpocketing, purse snatching, assault and burglary are more common in cities such as Seoul and Busan.
 Take sensible safety precautions and keep valuables secure, especially in tourist areas such as Itaewon and other large markets.
 Ensure your South Korea insurance provides appropriate levels of cover for your belongings.